Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Guam is a beautiful island with plenty of opportunities for outdoor activities.
 While there are lots of spots to explore, make sure to research hiking and water safety specific to the island.
 There are certain areas that are strictly prohibited to service members; however, and reef walking is strictly prohibited everywhere on the island.

 The Airman and Family Readiness Center provides various programs and classes for service members and their families.
 The A&FRC is located in the Consolidated Support Center, Building 22026, right next to the commissary and across the street from the PAX terminal.
-We are open Mondays, 10 a.m.-4:30 p.m., and Tuesday-Friday, 9 a.m.-4:30 p.m., except federal holidays and down days.
+We are open Mondays, 10 a.m. to 4:30 p.m., and Tuesday through Friday 9 a.m. to 4:30 p.m. except for federal holidays, weekends and down days.
 Some of the programs offered include:

-Other programs include Air Force Aid Society programs, Key Spouse training, the Loan Locker and the Exceptional Family Member Program.
+Other programs include Air Force Aid Society programs, Key Spouse training, Heart Link, Bundles for Babies, the Loan Locker and the Exceptional Family Member Program.